Coccinella septempunctata: Diet

-The staple diet of the Coccinella septempunctata adult and its larva is aphids, which is essential for development and reproduction.
+The adult and larval stages of Coccinella septempunctata feed on aphids, which are essential for their own development and reproduction.
 They consume at least twenty-four different species of aphid.
+Some aphid species, such as the lupin aphid (Macrosiphum albifrons), are harmful to seven-spot ladybirds.
+M. albifrons feed largely on alkaloid-rich lupin plants, and absorb compounds from the host plant that are toxic to some coccinellid species.
+Gruppe and Roemer stated that these aphids "have a narcotizing effect when eaten by C. septempunctata".
+Christy Finlayson et al. stated that studies showed that M. albifrons consumed by C. septempunctata interfere with the ladybird's development.
+C. septempunctata generally avoids M. albifrons, particularly in areas where the seven-spot ladybird has been introduced and not previously exposed to these aphids.
+Coccinellids native to those areas, for example Coccinella trifasciata, have evolved to tolerate the toxic compounds; they consume M. albifrons without competing with introduced species for prey.

-Some aphid species, for example Aphis sambuci and Macrosiphum albifrons, are toxic to seven-spot ladybirds.
-C. septempunctata are carnivorous and polyphagous, although not as broadly polyphagous as other ladybird species like Harmonia axyridis and Coleomegilla maculata, which are able to successfully develop and reproduce on a diet of non-aphid food.
+C. septempunctata is carnivorous and polyphagous, although not as broadly polyphagous as other ladybug species like Harmonia axyridis and Coleomegilla maculata, which can successfully develop and reproduce on a diet of non-aphid food.
 Aphid populations are seasonal, and peak in spring and early summer.
-When aphids become scarce, C. septempunctata will feed on alternative sources of food when survival takes precedence over reproduction.
-Alternate food sources include pollen, nectar, thysanoptera, aleyrodidae, cicadellidae, psyllidae larvae, and some beetle and butterfly larvae and eggs.
+When aphids become scarce, C. septempunctata will switch to alternative sources of food, on which they can survive, but not reproduce.
+Alternate food sources include nectar, pollen, whitefly and thrips.
 C. septempunctata larvae will also feed on other coccinellidae larvae if there is a shortage of aphids.
 Some adult seven-spot ladybirds will even resort to eating conspecific eggs and larvae.
 Bauer states that "Intraguild predation and cannibalism are major pressures in this species and family."

 C. septempunctata is generally euryphagous in its ability to eat alternative sources of food.
-In preparation for overwintering, and when aphid populations have declined, seven-spot ladybirds will feed on the flowering plant pollen of Compositae and Umbelliferae, and on fungal spores to build up energy reserves of body fat to survive the winter.
-When C. septempunctata surface from diapause in response to raising temperatures, they will eat the nectar of flowering plants, like Prunus spinosa.
+In preparation for overwintering, and when aphid populations have declined, seven-spot ladybirds feed on the pollen of flowering plants in the Compositae and Umbelliferae families, as well as on fungal spores, in order to build up energy reserves in the form of body fat to survive the winter.
+When C. septempunctata emerge from diapause in response to rising temperatures, they feed on the nectar of flowering plants such as Prunus spinosa.

 Some species of ants are beneficial to C. septempunctata because they farm aphids.
 Aphids secrete a sugary honeydew from the terminations of their alimentary canals, which the ants feed on.
 Ants will also "milk" aphids by stroking them with their antennae.
-Ants gather and store aphid eggs in the ants' nests during the winter months, and in spring, when the aphid eggs have hatched, they carry the hatchlings to plants to suck sap from them and excrete honeydew.
+During the winter months, ants gather and store aphid eggs in their nests.
+In spring, when the aphid eggs have hatched, the ants carry the young aphids to plants where they suck sap from them and secrete honeydew.